Welcome the Children

 Helping Those Who Need It Most

-Welcome the Children is a Pittsburgh-based foundation that combats the effects of extreme poverty.
-We partner with individuals and organizations to give children a chance to be educated and to grow into individuals who make a positive impact in their society and the world.
+Welcome the Children is a Pittsburgh-based foundation that combats the effects of extreme poverty through the power of the Gospel.
+We partner with organizations to give children a chance to be educated and to grow into individuals who make a positive impact in their community and the Kingdom of God.

 In 2010, Shadi and Liz Arnita founded Welcome the Children as a 501(c)(3) organization.
-A teenage girl who had returned from a mission trip to Kenya shared the struggles of the children in the Mathare slums with the Arnitas.
+Rachel Belack had returned from a mission trip to Kenya and shared the struggles of the children in the Mathare slums with the Arnitas.